 - Right-click the mouse key, then click the menu item Refactor —> Rename in the popup menu list.

-- Now it will show a window to highlight all the places ( project files ) that this @IBOutlet variable / @IBAction function name is used.
+- Now it will show a window to highlight all the places ( project files ) where this @IBOutlet variable / @IBAction function name is used.
 In this example, the old variable name ( activityIndicator ) is only used in Main.storyboard file.

 - Now change the highlighted old variable name activityIndicator to activityIndicator1 in the window, and click Rename button ( a blue button at the rename window top right corner ), then it will replace all the old variable names with the new variable name.
 Do the same to rename the @IBAction function name.